jspahrsummers/libextobjc/README.md

 considered stable or safe for production use.
 Check out the headers for more information.

+# Running tests

+To execute libextobjc's tests, first run `git submodule update --init --recursive` to bring in the [xcconfigs](https://github.com/jspahrsummers/xcconfigs) submodule, then open the project file and choose the desired test target.

 # Adding to your project

 If you want to add libextobjc as a dependency to an **application**, add the